 Tobacco products are legal, easily obtained, and people can consume them in public.
 That’s why the symptoms of tobacco addiction are easily noticeable but tend to be overlooked or ignored.
 Other possible tobacco addiction symptoms include:

 Persons with addiction to tobacco have a lot of options to overcome their condition.
 Joining support groups is one of them.
 Support groups allow people with the same problems to share their experiences and offer support to one another.
-Nicotine Anonymous is a good choice.
-Today, many groups on social media platforms are also available to persons with tobacco addiction.
-Joining online groups is useful for extra support between the NA meetings.

 A healthy lifestyle is also an important aspect of overcoming tobacco addiction.
-Regular exercise and well-balanced diet help improve physical and mental health.
+Regular exercise and a well-balanced diet help improve physical and mental health.
 It’s also useful to identify triggers or circumstances when the need for tobacco intensifies.
 Then, it’s easier to avoid or reduce exposure to those situations.

 The main purpose of CBT is to help patients identify triggers and teach them coping mechanisms to resist cravings or prevent relapse.
 On the other hand, MI helps persons with tobacco addiction explore and resolve the ambivalence regarding smoking cessation.
 This therapy also increases motivation to make healthy changes.

 Mindfulness is based on increasing awareness and detachment from thoughts, sensations, and cravings that could lead to relapse.
+Behavioral treatments, i.e. therapies, are provided in individual or group settings.

 It’s also useful to mention that telephone support or quitlines and web-based services are also helpful for persons with tobacco addiction.
+Medications for tobacco addiction include nicotine replacement therapy (NRT) and antidepressants or other drugs to treat underlying mental health disorders.

 Some NRTs are available in the over-the-counter form (patch, lozenges, spray) whereas others require a doctor’s prescription.
 They work to stimulate the brain receptors that respond to nicotine.
 As a result, these agents reduce the severity of cravings and other withdrawal symptoms.